Have you ever considered your relationships when thinking about how to improve your health?

 A meta-analysis of over 300,000 people called, Social Relationships and Mortality Risk, found that your relationships play a role in your risk of dying in a magnitude that is comparable to smoking, obesity, and exercise.
 The connection is so strong that researchers called on physicians, educators, and media to recommend the strengthening of relationships and encouraging participation in support groups as a major factor for a healthy life.

 Support groups are true examples of the ‘strength in numbers’ phenomenon.
 The science is clear and it’s a very big part of why I offer group sessions.
 While one-on-one health coaching has its benefits, there’s a certain kind of magic that happens in group scenarios.
 In the group setting, I’ve repeatedly seen support, accountability, and empathy occur in levels that are precisely more powerful because they happen on a group level.

 Join me and my tribe!

 You don’t have to go through tough times alone, no matter what the cause might be.
+Learn how we can get to the root cause of your health problems with my Foundations of Health Program.
 May you find peace, happiness, and good health through the support and community of others.